KEY DETAILS This award assists individuals beginning independent research careers in informatics at the faculty level.

-This letter is an opportunity to tell us who you are and to describe your career and future plans.
-Include a synopsis of your career, your professional interests, and your desired career path.
+3. Extended Letter This letter is an opportunity to tell us who you are.
+Include a synopsis of your career to date, your professional interests, and your desired future career path.
 The letter should not exceed two single-spaced pages (12-point font).

 Clearly identify other principals involved as collaborators in the project, the amount of time they will commit, and the amount of time you will commit.
 List by titles the funded research projects of each collaborator, the portion of time committed, and the amount and source of funds for these projects.
-Identify the amount of intramural support available for the proposed project, and other research efforts by budget categories and amounts.
-If the school makes the services of a technician available to the candidate, note this.
+Identify the amount of intramural support available for the proposed project by budget categories and amounts.
+If the university/institution makes the services of a technician available to the candidate, note this.
 Identify the part of the proposal that will be directly initiated or expedited by the Foundation’s funds.

-Submit a titled abstract of approximately 200 words concerning the proposed research plan.
+5. Research Abstract Submit a titled abstract of approximately 200 words concerning the proposed research plan.

 6. Budget (no specific format required) Submit a budget categorizing how grant funds will be used.
 List any other funding this project will receive, including startup funds for the applicant.
 Information on the applicant’s current source of support and any pending applications for support should be provided.
 If none are pending, please state this.

 Department Chair Information Applicant should upload contact information for the head of the administrative unit in which the applicant reports, e.g. department chair, program director, center director, institute director, etc. His/her reference letter should include an assessment of the applicant and proposed research as well as confirming the department is responsible for the training in this discipline.

-The application system will request contact information, including an email address, for the chair, sponsor, and references.
+The application system will request contact information, including an email address, for the chair, collaborator and references.
 These individuals will receive a prompt from the system w10.
 Reprints

-Submission of this plan is assurance that the research proposal has been written primarily by the applicant.
+* Submission of this plan is assurance that the research proposal has been written primarily by the applicant.